Turkish intelligence neutralizes top PKK terrorist in northern Iraq

-The intelligence carried out a targeted operation in the city of Sulaymaniyah to neutralize Erdinç Bolcal, codenamed Ali Xebat.
+The intelligence carried out a targeted operation in the city of Sulaymaniyah to neutralize Mehmet Sefa Akman, codenamed Bahoz Zagros, the sources said on condition of anonymity.

-Bolcal was responsible for providing ideological and military training to terrorists for attacks against security forces, and was preparing for an operation in Kirkuk.
+The terrorist, who was preparing for an armed attack against Türkiye and was under surveillance by Turkish intelligence, was neutralized in a pinpoint operation.

-The terrorist, under surveillance by Turkish intelligence, was neutralized in a pinpoint operation along with other PKK terrorists.
+Akman, who joined the PKK terror group in 2005, had been the so-called leader of the terror organization in Sulaymaniyah.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.